m-ld/m-ld-website/src/topics/messaging.md

 Message-layer protocols are currently specified for:
 - [MQTT](http://mqtt.org/): a machine-to-machine (M2M)/"Internet of Things"
   connectivity protocol.
-Convenient to use it for local development or if the deployment environment has an MQTT broker available.
+Convenient to use for local development or if the deployment environment has an MQTT broker available.
 - [Ably](https://www.ably.io/): provides infrastructure and APIs to power realtime experiences at scale.
 It is a managed service, and includes